theam/aday-ondemand-loop/docs/guide/content/user_guide/supported_repositories.md

     **❌ Not Supported**
     Known to be incompatible or out of scope for testing.

+!!! note "Support for future versions of Dataverse"

+    Future versions of Dataverse should suppport Open OnDemand Loop as well.

 ### Zenodo
 Zenodo stores research outputs such as datasets, papers, and software.